The Action of Young Subgroups on the Partition Complex: The -homology of the -orbits of

 We define a reduced version $\tilde\mu_*$ of $\mu_*$ on pointed sets by setting $\tilde\mu_*(S)=\widetilde{\HH}_\ast(S^{\ell n}\wedge_{\Sigma_n} S)$ for $S$ a {\em pointed} $\Sigma_{n}$-set.
 To calculate the reduced Bredon homology of $|\Pi_{p^k}|^\diamond$, write it as the geometric realisation of a pointed simplicial set with an action of $\Sigma_{p^k}$ (we will describe an explicit model below).
 Applying $\tilde\mu_*$ levelwise to $|\Pi_{p^k}|^\diamond$ yields a graded simplicial abelian group.
 We refer to the associated normalised chain complex as the Bredon chains on $|\Pi_{p^k}|^\diamond$.
 The bigraded homology groups of this chain complex are precisely the Bredon homology groups $\widetilde{\HH}_{*}^{\br}(|\Pi_{p^k}|^\diamond; \mu_{*})$.

-Since the Bredon chain complex is concentrated in the single degree $(k-1)$, its homology is essentially determined by the Euler characteristic in the Bredon direction \mbox{(cf. Definition \ref{eulerchar}).}
+Since the Bredon homology is concentrated in the single degree $(k-1)$, it is essentially determined by the Euler characteristic in the Bredon direction \mbox{(cf.\ Definition \ref{eulerchar}).}

 To determine the Euler characteristic, we will analyse $\tilde\mu_*(\Pi_{p^k,i}^\diamond)$, where ${\Pi_{p^k,i}^\diamond}$ is the quotient of the set of $i$-simplices of ${|\Pi_{p^k}|^\diamond}$ by the subset of degenerate simplices.
 We will show that $\tilde\mu_*({\Pi_{p^k,i}^\diamond})$ splits as a direct sum, and that most of the summands can be arranged in isomorphic pairs in adjacent dimensions, so as to cancel out and contribute nothing to the Euler characteristic.
 Finally, we will calculate the Euler characteristic of the complex obtained from summands that are not cancelled out.
-This approach is essentially the same as was taken in~\cite{arone1999goodwillie} towards calculating the homology of the {\it homotopy} orbit space $S^{\ell p^k}\wedge_{\hobased\Sigma_{p^k}} |\Pi_{p^k}|_{p^k}^\diamond$.
-However the situation in the present paper is simpler since we are only calculating the Euler characteristic and therefore we do not need to determine the actual boundary homomorphism between the various summands in our decomposition.
+This approach is essentially the same as was taken in~\cite{arone1999goodwillie} towards calculating the homology of the {\it homotopy} orbit space $S^{\ell p^k}\wedge_{\hobased\Sigma_{p^k}} |\Pi_{p^k}|^\diamond$.
+However the situation in the present paper is simpler, as we are only calculating the Euler characteristic and therefore do not need to determine the actual boundary homomorphism between the various summands in our decomposition.
+Our simplified approach can in fact also be implemented in the case of homotopy orbits, but we will not pursue this here.

 The set ${\Pi_{p^k,i}^\diamond}$ is the wedge sum of sets of the form $\Sigma_{p^k}/H_+$, where $H$ ranges over a set of representatives of stabilisers of nondegenerate $i$-simplices of ${|\Pi_{p^k}|^\diamond}$.
 It follows that $\tilde\mu_*({\Pi_{p^k,i}^\diamond})$ is isomorphic to a corresponding direct sum of groups $\widetilde{\HH}_*(S^{\ell p^k}/_H)$.
 Isotropy groups of ${\Pi_{p^k,i}^\diamond}$ are products of wreath products of symmetric groups (see Section \ref{homorbit} below for a more precise statement).
 Therefore, before describing $\widetilde{\HH}_*(S^{\ell p^k}/_H)$ for a general isotropy group $H$, we review some results about the homology of $X^{\wedge n}/_{\Sigma_n}$ for general $X$.